 Come rain or shine

 The National Park is notorious for temperamental weather, even at the height of summer, so we’ve included both sunny day enticements and rainy day attractions.
 Come rain or shine, the Lake District is a place where you can keep the kids happy and entertained.
+Discover some of what we consider are the best things to do with kids while on holiday in the Lakes.

 On a mornings when the sun is shining and the skies are clear, make the most of the hazy days with our pick of the top places to go in the Lake District.